 If you are looking for something that leads the performance in the bracket, then you cannot do better than the 970 Evo Plus; it delivers a class leading performance, the one thing that made us fall in love with this SSD in the first place.

 Its sequential read/write speeds are 3500 MB/s and 3300 MB/s respectively, while the random read speed stands at 600,00 IOPS.

-Another great thing about this is that it offers a 96 layer V-NAND, which means that it does not just perform fast on the software level, as a matter of fact, it works really, really well on the hardware level of things, too.
-You are getting a device that offers exceptionally low prices across the board, which is another excellent thing.
+Another great thing about this is that it offers a 96 layer V-NAND, which means that it does not just perform fast on the software level, it works really well on the hardware level of things too.

 In terms of durability, it has a 5-year warranty as well as 600 TBW endurance rating which, while not comparable to what Corsair MP600 offers, is good..